- Taking Your Own Proposal Pictures

 Now, you might be wondering where the ring was.
 Look closely at my right pant pocket; it’s a little too square for a normal pair of pants.

 Well, it was time to do this.
 With the camera still firing away, I started to get into position…

 Now, remember that the wind is whipping away at us, meanwhile there were a few other people present on the beach that night.
 The point is that I THOUGHT the camera was still taking pictures, but it was a little hard to hear the telltale “snap” of the shutter.
 It wasn’t exactly appropriate or feasible to say, “hold on a second, I’ll be right back.”
+Like I mentioned earlier, the photos were secondary to the actual proposal moment itself.
 The show had to go on!

 And finally, the moment had come.
 If you’ve followed my photography at all, then this one should look familiar to you!